This post is a part of a series entitled “(In)forming Revolution: Information Networks in the Age of Revolutions.”

 In short, the development of centralized communications infrastructure had proved an unquestionable advantage in an external, inter-imperial war.
 But in the war’s aftermath, centralized infrastructure exposed the British state to internal, intra-imperial threats.
 Roads to power, then, became roads to crisis.

-Alyssa Zuercher Reichardt is a 2017-2018 junior visiting fellow at the Center for Humanities & Information at Pennsylvania State University, and an Assistant Professor of History and Constitutional Democracy at the University of Missouri.
-She is currently at work on a book manuscript that examines the imperial contest for the American Interior and maps the development of communications infrastructure over the long Seven Years’ War.
-You can reach her at firstname.lastname@example.org.
+A. Zuercher Reichardt is a 2017-2018 junior visiting fellow at the Center for Humanities & Information at Pennsylvania State University, and an Assistant Professor of History and Constitutional Democracy at the University of Missouri.

 Title image: The Twopenny-post Boy. n.d.